tnmch/tnmch.github.io/_posts/CHRISTMAS-2019/2019-12-16-Yogosha_Christmas_Challenge.md

 <p align="center"><img src="https://user-images.githubusercontent.com/7364615/71374217-344fa100-25ba-11ea-91a1-19e1173f3997.png"></p>

-Looks like we have SSRF `Server Side Request Forgery` here, but can we do it?
+Looks like we have SSRF `Server Side Request Forgery` here, but what we can do next?

 As we was crawling the website , we notice that `http://3.19.111.121/server-status` gives us forbidden page, what if we can access it from the inside? :)